ajcr/ajcr.github.io/_posts/2018-7-29-counting-permutations.md

 Same answers as before.
 It works correctly!

-This algorithm is significantly faster than the brute force approach for words with a lot of repreated letters.
+This algorithm is significantly faster than the brute force approach for words with a lot of repeated letters.
 However, this code will sometimes execute more slowly than the brute force approach, especially if there are mostly unique letters in the string ('television' took around 50 seconds compared to about 30 seconds previously).

 The reason is that we're doing some very high-level manipulation of Python objects when tracking these permutations.
 Thousands and millions of attribute lookups and instance checks have a real impact on performance.